CodeManga3/emp-sys/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Setup Electron for Windows

+Run `npm run setup-win` to create a Windows desktop version of the application.
+You can find the .exe file in path: `emp-sys/release-builds/emp-sys-win32-ia32/emp-sys.exe`.
+You can double-click on this application to execute and test it

+## Build and Run Desktop version

+Run `npm run desk` this will run this project in a desktop version while development is in progress and can see real time changes.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.